 As if the traumatic event were not bad enough, I was glued to the media when my child needed me to help him with all of the big feelings from the event.
 I should have been discussing the events with him in a healthy manner.
 Instead, he was hearing bits and pieces of overwhelming information.

 There are healthy ways to expose your child to the negative event.
-Here are some articles that give tips for the discussion:
+Here is a great article that gives tips for the discussion:

 To be notified when new posts are made and receive the weekly newsletter, SUBSCRIBE HERE to This -N- That Parenting List.